rm127/hotciv/test-list.md

 - [ ] Unit cannot be moved to an invalid tile (ocean and mountain)
 - [ ] Moving unit A onto tile of unit B kills unit B and A moves to tile
 - [ ] Moving a unit to a city owned by an opponent will change the city's ownership

-**waiting for Unsure about**
-- [ ] Moving a unit diagonally reduces moveCount by correct amount
+- [x] Moving a unit decreases it's moveCount by the distance moved

-### Unsure about
-- [ ] It is possible to change the production of a city
+- [x] Reset move count of all units after each round
-- [ ] Moving a unit decreases it's moveCount by the distance moved
+- [x] Moving a unit diagonally reduces moveCount by correct amount

-**We're not allowed to add mutator methods to the interfaces?**